Regus ready to invest as profit rises

 The group, which rents business lounges and meeting rooms to clients on the move in cities, are also expanding into train stations and motorway services.
 It recently signed deals with French and Dutch train operators to have workspaces at their stations, and a trial program with Shell to have business lounges at petrol station forecourts on motorways.

-"We are looking at roadside, airports, railways, and also supporting people at home with neighborhood centers.
+"We are looking at roadside, airports, railways, and also supporting people at home with neighbourhood centres.
 We open our first one this year in the Netherlands," Dixon said.

 Dixon formed Regus in 1989 when he noticed how many business people were working from hotels and cafes while he stopped over in Brussels.